 Archive of Champions League football trips from Abroad Red, featuring 10 trips since 2015.

 After a fairly regular period of appearances in Europe’s more prestigious cup competition, the post-Fergie years have been less kind to United, with a number of seasons spent battling out in the Europa League.
-We’d been reacquainted with Europe’s top clubs and trips to the bigger capital cities on the continent under Mourinho and Ole, but we’ll have to wait another season for our next appearance in this competition.
+We’ve been reacquainted with Europe’s top clubs and trips to the bigger capital cities on the continent under Mourinho and now Ole, and hope to compete again with the best.

 Find out more about travelling to Champions League games.